flenniken/statictea/docs/runFunction.md

 # funReadJson_sa

-Read the JSON string and return it as a variable.
+Convert a JSON string to a variable.

 ~~~
 readJson(json: string) any